jimktrains/pyassistant/README.rst

 Command-Response framework

+Requires python 3.7+.
+Timezone handling is just much easier, especially in `strftime` and `fromisoformat`.

 Allows modules to do things and pass the output to the next stage.
 Sort of like a shell, but more constrained.
 Since ``|`` is special, it's accepted as a command line argument but can be replaced by ``,,`` as